-If you’ve tried multiple things for several weeks and haven’t noticed any change in your nails, see a dermatologist.
+If you’ve tried multiple things for several weeks and haven’t noticed any change in your nails, see a dermatologist or another skin care professional.
 They can take a look at your nails and ask you questions about your routine and overall health.

 If need be, they can prescribe a prescription-strength nail treatment that can help to strengthen your nails.